spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

 .. image:: /static/web_mapping_with_qgis2web/images/13.png
    :align: center

-14. You will see a different colored circle gets assigned to a differnt type of airport.
+14. You will see a different colored circle gets assigned to a different type of airport.
 For the purpose of this tutorial, we will restrict the map to civilian airports.
 Hold the :kbd:`Ctrl` key and select all categories for military airports.
 Once selected, click :guilabel:`Delete`.